 - Beware Google Maps / Waze.
 “The best route” is sometimes not really the best route when you’re lugging 50+ feet of high-inertia awkwardness. ‘nuff said.

 - Connecting is worthwhile.
 One facet of the journey I had envisioned in the very early stages was a social aspect, in which we would meet several families doing the same thing we were, the kids would hit it off, and our paths would intersect at various points along the road.
 We’d end up with a new group of friends with similar interests from around the country.
 As I’ve noted in earlier posts, this did not happen at all.
 We met lots of retirees.
 Families though?
-No. There was one, and we met them in Sequoia the day before we left.
-The girls got in an hour or so of play time with their girls, and that’s about it.
+No. There was one, and we met them just outside of Sequoia the day before we left.
+The girls got in an hour or so of play time with their girls while we swapped travel stories with the parents, and that’s about as far as it went.
 What I came to discover very late in the trip (but seems obvious now) is that there are several online means of facilitating exactly that.
 In other words, we would’ve needed to make some effort to set up such experiences, not just wait for them to fall into our laps.
 This strikes me as something that would’ve been useful.
 Our situation was different than most, to be sure, but getting online and throwing out a “hey, we’re arriving at xx tomorrow and staying for a week, anyone around?” if and when we felt like being more social would have paid huge dividends for us and for the kids.

 - Bigger is not better.
 Our motorhome size was just about right.
-We got lucky with that I think, as we didn’t know much when we bought it.
-Due diligence, yes.
-But it was our first motorhome, and we managed to nail a size and format that was just big enough to keep us mostly out of each other’s way when necessary, but small enough to keep the expense down and get us into some of the places we wanted to be.
-Also, and related, try as we might we couldn’t figure out a way to do this without towing a car.
+To an extent we got lucky with that, as we didn’t know much when we bought it.
+Due diligence, sure.
+But it was our first motorhome, and we managed to nail a size and format that was just big enough to keep us mostly out of each other’s way when necessary, but small enough to keep the expense down and get us into some of the places we wanted to see.
+Also, and related, try as we might we couldn’t figure out a way to do our journey without towing a car.
+We considered every other option we could imagine and ultimately rejected them.
 Looking back, we were correct – the car was mandatory, and we’re glad it was big enough to fit us comfortably.
 The only thing we would have done differently (see “Our Biggest Mistake”) would be to buy a newer, more reliable one.

 In summary, an extraordinary two years, and we were extremely fortunate.
 Not only to have the opportunity and means to do such a thing, but for what didn’t happen along the way.
 No one got hurt, no one was seriously sick, in fact other than a scant few stretches of the sniffles, there was hardly any illness at all.
 I was the only one who needed to see a medical professional (for my sciatica).
 No accidents, no equipment failures so serious they stopped us in any major way, and no unsavory interactions with strangers.
 Maybe most importantly, we all got along and manage to still really dig each other.
 In fact I’d say we’re much closer for it.
 That was a fervent hope, but never a given.
-My hope going forward is that we didn’t ruin the kids too badly for their return to conventional life and that they’re able to reap the fruits of the experience down the road.
+Going forward, what I would be thrilled to discover is that we didn’t ruin the kids too badly for their return to conventional life and that they’re able to reap the fruits of the experience down the road.